 - Beliefs and Expectations

 The bulk of my research interests consists of human social behavior across varying online environments/contexts.
 As online social interactions become more integral to our lives (through social media, online forums, online gaming), we are struggling to cope with the prevalence of hostile and toxic behaviors endemic to these environments.
-These behaviors go by many names, such as trolling, flaming, cyberbullying, griefing, flaming, etc. The dominance of these environments in our lives has never been felt by the human race before, and they only become more and more relevant as we are plugged in at earlier ages.
-I am fascinated and concerned by both the individual experience within these environments and the behavior of groups of people in online environments.
+These behaviors go by many names, such as trolling, flaming, cyberbullying, griefing, flaming, etc. Specifically, I am interested in how these types of behaviors emerge, the various forms they take, and how people justify engaging in and responding to these behaviors.